sagibrant/resume/products/uft/projects.md

 #### 🔹🧩⚡ UFT Web Fast Run Mode – *2020–2021*

-As modern browsers evolved and customers transitioned away from IE, the legacy UFT Web Add-in architecture—originally optimized for IE—began to show severe performance degradation, particularly on complex web pages.
-This was exacerbated by the shift from native C++ extensions to JavaScript-based extensions, as well as the migration of communication from direct object access to a bridged messaging model.
+- Background

-One major enterprise customer reported a critical slowdown: test steps using `Virtual Relation Identification (VRI)` degraded from 3 seconds to over 3 minutes, severely impacting usability.
+Many UFT users are migrating their web testing scripts from IE to modern browsers like Chrome, Edge, and Firefox.
+After migration, they noticed significant performance drops.
+One critical issue reported by customers: test steps using Virtual Relation Identification (VRI) slowed from 3 seconds to over 3 minutes—badly disrupting their daily automation workflows.

-To address this:

-- 🔍 Conducted deep analysis across **400,000+** lines of legacy code to trace performance bottlenecks and architectural inefficiencies.
-- 🧠 Identified key issues: excessive attribute query messages, redundant existence checks, and high I/O overhead due to fragmented communication.
-- 🛠️ Designed a new UFT Web protocol layer, introducing a unified atom message format that encapsulates all step data in a single request—replacing 10–60 fragmented messages per step with a single round-trip.
-- 🚀 Resulted in **3×** average performance improvement on standard browsers and **5×** improvement in WebDriver-based environments (e.g., test runtime reduced from 20 minutes to 4 minutes).
-- 💡 Specifically, for the VRI-heavy scenario, execution time improved from 3 minutes to 5 seconds.
-- 📘 Beyond technical gains, this initiative helped upskill the team and deepen collective understanding of the 15+ year-old UFT Web codebase.
+- Challenge
+The UFT Web Add-in is one of UFT’s oldest and most complex components, with ~400,000 lines of code.
+It was originally designed and optimized for IE (including legacy code for IE 5).
+Since over 90% of UFT users rely on the Web Add-in for web testing, we couldn’t risk any functional regressions while improving performance.

+- Contribution
+First, we researched and identified the root cause: excessive redundant communication between UFT and browser agents for each test step.
+To fix this, I designed a new UFT Web automation protocol that ensures one message per step.
+I also added a new layout to capture and redirect function calls from testing scripts—letting us rewrite web methods one by one without causing unexpected regressions.

+- Result
-This deep refactor not only boosted performance but also enhanced team understanding of the 15+ year-old codebase, enabling more confident modernization in future cycles.
+The new UFT Web Fast Run mode improved performance by about 3x compared to the old solution.
+For VRI-heavy scenarios, execution time dropped from 3 minutes to just 5 seconds.
+This deep refactor not only boosted performance but also helped the entire team better understand the UFT Web codebase—enabling more confident modernization in future updates.

 ---

-#### 🔹🧠🔤 UFT TextObject Feature – *2019*
+#### 🔹🧠🔤 UFT TextObject – *2019*

+- Background
-Traditional UFT `TestObject`s are tightly coupled with specific automation technologies such as Web, UI Automation, Java, .NET, and WPF.
-However, real-world scenarios often expose environments where these technologies fail due to limitations in hooking or restricted access to application internals.
+Traditional UFT TestObject is tightly coupled with specific automation technologies like Web, UI Automation, Java, .NET, and WPF.
+However, many large, security-focused organizations block these traditional hook/injection solutions—making UFT unusable in their environments.

-UFT previously introduced the `InsightObject`, which used image comparison to simulate interactions.
-While useful, its reliability degraded under variable screen resolutions, DPI settings, or scaling factors, making it unsuitable for many customer environments.
+- Challenge
+We needed a reliable fallback solution for when injection/hook methods are prohibited in a customer’s environment.

+- Contribution
-To address this, I proposed and designed a new kind of `TestObject`—`TextObject`:
+I proposed and designed a new type of TestObject: TextObject.
+It uses UFT’s OCR engine to recognize text, locate positions, and execute automation actions.

-- Utilizes OCR-based text recognition to locate UI elements by visual text instead of DOM or accessibility hooks.
-- Simulates user interactions (keyboard/mouse) based on the text's screen coordinates, effectively bypassing traditional element hierarchies.
-- Offers a robust fallback where injection-based or native API automation is not feasible, especially in secured environments that prohibit hooking technologies.
+- Result

-This innovation enabled large, security-conscious organizations to continue functional testing and automation without compromising infrastructure policies—bridging a critical gap in UFT's automation capabilities.
+This innovation let large companies continue functional testing and automation without violating their infrastructure policies—filling a critical gap in UFT’s automation capabilities.

 ---